Duel: United States

 The most notorious American duel is the Burr–Hamilton duel, in which notable Federalist and former Secretary of the Treasury Alexander Hamilton was fatally wounded by his political rival, the sitting Vice President Aaron Burr.
+This was later popularized in the musical Hamilton, which premiered in 2015.

-Another American politician, Andrew Jackson, later to serve as a General Officer in the U.S. Army and to become the seventh president, fought two duels, though some legends claim he fought many more.
-On May 30, 1806, he killed prominent duellist Charles Dickinson, suffering himself from a chest wound that caused him a lifetime of pain.
+Another American politician, Andrew Jackson, later to serve as a General Officer in the U.S. Army and to become the seventh president, fought two duels, though some claim he fought many more.
+In a duel on May 30, 1806, he killed Charles Dickinson, suffering himself from a chest wound that caused him a lifetime of pain.
 Jackson also reportedly engaged in a bloodless duel with a lawyer and in 1803 came very near dueling with John Sevier.
 Jackson also engaged in a frontier brawl (not a duel) with Thomas Hart Benton in 1813.

 In 1827, during the Sandbar Fight, James Bowie was involved in an arranged pistol duel that quickly escalated into a knife-fighting melee, not atypical of American practices at the time.

 On September 22, 1842, future President Abraham Lincoln, at the time an Illinois state legislator, met to duel with state auditor James Shields, but friends intervened and persuaded them against it.

 In 1864, American writer Mark Twain, then a contributor to the New York Sunday Mercury, narrowly avoided fighting a duel with a rival newspaper editor, apparently through the intervention of his second, who exaggerated Twain's prowess with a pistol.